 Levels of Service Measure of Service Target Result for 2013-2014 Result for 2012-2013 Council meets in accordance with predetermined schedule and in compliance with the Local Government (Official Information and Meetings) Act 1987.
 Council and its committees generally meet every six weeks.
-At least nine meetings of Council held during the year, and 20 meetings of Council committees Council continued to meet on a 6 weekly cycle.
-In 2013/14 there were 14 meetings of the full Council and 25 meetings of Council Committees.
-A meet on a 5 weekly cycle.
-In 2012/13 there were 13 meetings of the full the Local Government the Local Government (Official Information
+At least nine meetings of Council held during the year, and 20 meetings of Council committees.
+Council continued to meet Achieved Council continued to meet on a 6 weekly cycle.
+In 2012/13 there were 13 meetings of the full Council and 23 meetings of Council Committees, A total of 36 for the year. the Local Government No identified breaches of the Local Government (Official Information and Meetings) Act 1987.
+There were no identified \$2500 present of the 2000 to the control of the